basvdberg/IncrementalJoin/inc_join/README.md

 - `A.RecordDT is contained in the output window`
 - `B.RecordDT is contained in the output window`
 - if `enfore_sliding_join_window` then
-  - `B.RecordDT is contained in the sliding join window of df_a(RecordDT)`
+  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
-- `Output.RecordDT = max(df_a.RecordDT, df_b.RecordDT)`
+- `Output.RecordDT = max(df_A.RecordDT, df_B.RecordDT)`

 ### A is late

 A arrived later than B.

+- `delta_arrival_time < 0`
 - `A.RecordDT is contained in the output window`
 - `B.RecordDT is contained in the output window extended with -look_back_time`
-- if `enfore_sliding_join_window` then
+- if `enforce_sliding_join_window` then
-  - `B.RecordDT is contained in the sliding join window of df_a(RecordDT)`
+  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
-- `Output.RecordDT = df_a.RecordDT`
+- `Output.RecordDT = df_A.RecordDT`

 ### B is late

 B arrived later than A.

-We cannot extend the filter on output window to the future, because the output window can be set to the latest available increment.
-Assumption: if there is a previous increment, then it is loaded, or in other words: the data is loaded historically in a sequential order.
+We cannot extend the filter that is based on output window to the future, because the output window can be set to the latest available increment.
+Assumption: if there is a previous increment, then it will be loaded, or in other words: the data is loaded historically in a sequential order.
 So we can always extend our filter to the past.

+- `delta_arrival_time > 0`
 - `B.RecordDT is contained in the output window`
-- `A.RecordDT is contained in the output window extended with waiting_time`
+- `A.RecordDT is contained in the output window extended with -waiting_time` So A might have arrived before the output window.
 - if `enfore_sliding_join_window` then
-  - `B.RecordDT is contained in the sliding join window of df_a(RecordDT)`
+  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
-- `Output.RecordDT = df_a.RecordDT`
+- `Output.RecordDT = df_B.RecordDT`

-### Incremental join of A and B is outdated
+### A is timed out

-After the lookback and lookforward we still cannot match A and B. For example: if we still did not find a match on March 16, then we send A unmatched to the output (because A was received on March 6 and the wait period is 10 days).
+- `delta_arrival_time == waiting_time`
+- `B.RecordDT is None (no matching record found in df_B)`
+- `A.RecordDT is contained in the output window extended with -waiting_time`
+- if `enfore_sliding_join_window` then
+  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
+- `Output.RecordDT = df_A.RecordDT + waiting_time`

 ## Implementation using SQL